Abbott Marshlands: Roebling Memorial Park

 Trails are easy for walking and hiking.

 There is parking for 38 cars in the parking lot in the Roebling Park at Spring Lake.
 The Watson Woods picnic area holds 20 cars.
 There is also parking for 8 cars at the Independence Avenue entrance on the road shoulder.
+There are 20 additional parking spaces near the Watson House.

 Additional resources include the Partnership for the Delaware Estuary.
 For more information call 1-800-445-4935 or visit their website at Partnership for a Delaware Estuary.